Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Background Neutron Star and Ocean Model

-where $M(r)$ is the mass enclosed at a given radius, $G$ is Newton's gravitational constant, and $g=\frac{G M(r)}{r^2}$ is the magnitude of gravitational acceleration \citep{chandrasekhar1957introduction}.
-Given an equation of state, these equations can be solved and the star's background pressure and density can be obtained.
+where $M(r)$ is the mass enclosed at a given radius, $G$ is Newton's gravitational constant, and $g=\frac{G M(r)}{r^2}$ \citep{chandrasekhar1957introduction}.
+Given an equation of state, these equations can be solved and provide the star's background pressure and density.
 In this work, we use a polytropic equation of state \citep{2010IJMPD..19.1569F}

 where $K$ is a proportionality constant.
-Choosing $\Gamma=2$ yields the analytic solution for the mass density when $r< R_{NS}$
+Choosing $\Gamma=2$ yields an analytic solution for the mass density when $r< R_{\star}$

-where $\rho_c$ is the density at the center of the star and $R_{NS}$ is the radius of the neutron star \citep{chandrasekhar1957introduction}.
-When $r> R_{NS}$, we have $\rho(r)=0$.
+where $\rho_c$ is the density at the center of the star and $R_{\star}$ is the radius of the neutron star \citep{chandrasekhar1957introduction}.
+When $r> R_{\star}$, we have $\rho(r)=0$.
 Note that the radius of the star is completely specified by the constant $K$.
-We estimate $K$ by assuming

-where the subscript $c$ denotes the quantity evaluated at the core.
-If $\Gamma$ = 2, we arrive at $K\approx G R_{NS}^2$.
 For this study, we assume our neutron star is non-rotating and has no magnetic field.
-The inclusion of rotation and magnetization, if small enough, will serve as a perturbation to the oscillation mode structure and frequency without changing the physics \citep{2021MNRAS.506.2985K, 2021MNRAS.508.1732K, 2021FrASS...8..166K}.
+The effects of rotation and magnetization, if small enough, will serve as perturbations to the oscillation mode structures and frequencies without changing the physics \citep{2021MNRAS.506.2985K, 2021MNRAS.508.1732K, 2021FrASS...8..166K}.
 Because we are interested in early inspirals, the effects of general relativity should not play a role in spinning up the rotation of neutron stars.
-Additionally, while we expect effects such as tidal locking to spin up neutron stars, we do not consider them in our study.
+While we expect effects such as tidal locking to also spin up neutron stars, we do not consider them in our study.
 We leave consideration of rotating and magnetized neutron stars to future work.